Oier-Mk/DentalSegmentation/ReadMe.md

 - [nifticlib](https://github.com/NIFTI-Imaging/nifti_clib)
 - [Tensorflow](https://www.tensorflow.org/install/lang_c)

-All 3 libraries must be compiled and installed in the system before compiling the code of the dental segmentation project.
+The 2 first libraries must be compiled and installed in the system before compiling the code of the dental segmentation project.

 ## How to compile
 The code is compiled with CMake.
 A similar CMakeLists.txt file to this is neccessary to compile the code: